PSX an alternative to Laravel/Symfony for building APIs

 }

 Through this you can easily build integration tests for every endpoint.
-Please take a look at the tests/Controller/PopulationTest.php
+Please take a look at the tests/Controller/PopulationTest.php file to see the complete test case.

 Conclusion